videolan/x265/doc/reST/cli.rst

 .. option:: --analysis-load <filename>

 	Encoder reuses analysis information from the file specified.
-By reading the analysis data writen by an earlier encode of the same sequence, substantial redundant work may be avoided.
+By reading the analysis data written by an earlier encode of the same sequence, substantial redundant work may be avoided.
 Requires cutree, pmode to be off.
 Default disabled.